 By Sivi Moodley: CEO Macrocomm Group

 Macrocomm is a premier innovation and technology agnostic led provider of data driven digital solutions.
-Our solutions are not just focused of connectivity and technology, but aim to solve societal problems in a Smart Made Simple way.
-The Macrocomm group of companies play across all stages in the digital value chain, including devices, connectivity, platforms, application and software development, systems integration and training and development.
+Our solutions are not just focused of connectivity and technology, but they aim to solve societal problems in a Smart Made Simple way.
+The Macrocomm group of companies play across all stages in the digital value chain including devices, connectivity, platforms, application and software development, systems integration and training and development.
 This enables us to innovate across the digital value chain to deliver bespoke as well as generic solutions in a manner that leverages both scope and scale.
 We service a range of verticals including municipalities, fleet, agriculture, facilities management, health, mining, retail and logistics.
 Our key partners include Vodacom, Sigfox, FAW, University of Stellenbosch, Liquid Intelligent Technologies and Orange.